Updated for Xcode 14.2

 Yes, I know SwiftUI is a massive new thing that might seem completely alien at first, but in this guide you’ll get lots of hands-on help to guide you through understanding how SwiftUI works so you can be up and running with it fast.

-Everything you know about Swift hasn’t changed, so that’s all useful.
+Everything you knew about Swift hasn’t changed, so that’s all useful.

-Everything you know about the way iOS apps look and feel hasn’t changed.
+Everything you knew about the way iOS apps look and feel hasn’t changed.

-What has changed is how we make our apps.
-Yes, there’s a lot of new things to learn, but once you’re past the basics you’ll start to recognize lots of common ground with UIKit.
+What does change with SwiftUI is how we make our apps.
+Yes, Apple introduced a lot of new things to learn, but once you’re past the basics you’ll start to recognize lots of common ground with UIKit.

 So, again: don’t panic.
-If you’re already proficient with UIKit you can pick up SwiftUI in less than a day.
-And if you’re approaching SwiftUI without any knowledge of UIKit, that’s OK too because you’ll find SwiftUI gives you an unparalleled app building experience.
+If you’re already proficient with UIKit you can pick up the basics of SwiftUI in less than a day.
+And if you’re approaching SwiftUI without any knowledge of UIKit, that’s okay too because you’ll find SwiftUI gives you an unparalleled app building experience.

 So, trust me: you’ve got this.

 Before we start: Please make sure you have macOS 11 installed alongside Xcode 13.
 This combination gives you the most recent version of SwiftUI, which in turn delivers the most functionality and performance.